TODAY ONLY: GET AN ADDITIONAL VALUE IN GIFTS

 Fake silk, also known as synthetic silk or art silk, is made from man-made materials like polyester, nylon, or rayon.
 It's often sold as "art silk" or "faux silk" and is mostly made of synthetic or semi-synthetic fibers.
 These materials are created in factories using chemicals, not made by silkworms, and they don't breathe or have the natural protein structure that genuine silk has.

-How to Identify Real Silk: The Labeling Trap
+How to Spot Real Silk: The Labeling Trap

 Watch for vague terms like: